rpeszek/my-blogs/posts/2022-09-20-emirical-programming.md

 Does that sounds more and more like functional programming?

 Deductive process is a cognitive ability, so is the empirical process.
 It appears to me that an ability to identify gotchas is related to possessing the first one.

+Inductive reasoning...
+Just thinking about computations as something that can be understood changed my life as a programmer.